wtah/aws-cdk-django-complete/README.md

 ![Django Stack Architecture](docs/django-ecs-stack.png)

-This demo consists out of several components:
+This base application consists out of several components:

 - A serverless Aurora Database with Mysql compatibility using IAM Authentication
 - AWS Secrets Manager to store the database credentials and metadata (only used for the custom resource on deployment)